pachyderm/docs/content/latest/getting-started/cloud-deploy/gcp.md

 ---
 # metadata #
-title:  GCP + Pachyderm
+title:  GCP + MLDM
-description: Learn how to deploy to Pachyderm to the cloud with GCP.
+description: Learn how to deploy to MLDM to the cloud with GCP.
 date:
 # taxonomy #
 tags: ["gcp", "cloud-deploy"]